DataDog/documentation/content/en/real_user_monitoring/guide/best-practices-for-rum-sampling.md

 The random sampling is by session, not by user.

+### The effect of sampling on data and metrics that are available in RUM
+RUM metrics (such as Core Web Vitals and usage numbers) are calculated based on sessions that are sampled.
+For example, if the sampling rate is set to capture 60% of sessions, then the Core Web Vitals and total number of sessions are calculated based on 60% of those sessions.

+### Recommended sampling rate
 In terms of setting an ideal sampling rate, it depends on the amount of traffic you see and the data you are looking for.
 Datadog recommends starting with a sampling rate you are comfortable with based on your budget and estimated traffic, then tweak it based on the data you need.
+Learn more about how [sessions are defined][9] in RUM.

+### Sampling based on specific attributes
+Configuring sampling based on specific attributes, such as sampling 100% of sessions with errors and 5% otherwise, or only sampling sessions that go through the checkout flow, is not supported.
+If this is a feature request that is critical for your business needs, create a ticket with [Datadog Support][8].

+### Changing the sampling rate in the Datadog RUM UI
+Changing the sampling rate in the Datadog RUM UI is not supported.
+If this is a feature request that is critical for your business needs, create a ticket with [Datadog Support][8].

 ### Adjusting sampling during live outages